San Dimas, California: History

-San Dimas incorporated as a city in 1960, and is now known for its Western art, small-town feel, and equestrian qualities.
+San Dimas incorporated as a city in 1960, and is now known for its Western art.
 In the 1990s, San Dimas was also host to the Miss Rodeo California State Pageant, run by A. F. "Shorty" Feldbush and various other city volunteers.
 The week-long pageant was held in conjunction with the city's Western Days and Rodeo, until the pageant moved to its new home in central California.

 In 1971, the San Dimas Golf Course was purchased.
 In 1972, San Dimas Community Hospital opened its 92-bed facility.
 In 1981, the San Dimas Swim and Racquet Club was built next to San Dimas High School, according to the San Dimas Historical Society.

 Geography

 San Dimas is a suburb of Los Angeles County nestled along the foothills of the San Gabriel Mountains, about 28 mi east/northeast of downtown Los Angeles and north of the Pacific Ocean.
 According to the United States Census Bureau, the city has a total area of 15.4 sqmi, of which 0.39 sqmi is covered by water.
 Cinnamon Creek crosses the city, roughly parallel to the Arrow Highway, before reaching Cinnamon Falls near San Dimas Avenue.

 San Dimas runs along and southward from historic U.S. Route 66, another part of its development in the earlier 20th century.
 Other major arteries include Arrow Highway (east–west) and San Dimas Avenue (north–south).
 The Foothill Freeway (I-210) connects the city to Pasadena and the San Fernando Valley, with California State Route 57 connecting to Orange County and the beaches.